 - It reconnects children to the natural world: Thompson Coon et al. (2011)1 discovered that those who engage in outdoor exercise feel a sense of “revitalization” or rebirth with their genuine selves.
 Often, children become reliant on screens to entertain themselves and can forget how to connect with their own creativity.
 Playing outside can help them rediscover the most pure form of entertainment: adventure.

 - It enhances concentration: Kuo & Taylor (2004)2 found that outdoor recreation may reduce symptoms of attention-deficit disorders and improve overall concentration for children in both outdoor and indoor learning environments.
-Playing outside helps slow down their minds and return to the present moment, which teaches them to focus on one task at a time.
+Playing outside helps slow down their minds, return to the present moment, and cultivate mindfulness which teaches them to focus on one task at a time.

 - It can decrease depression and anxiety: Mitchel et al. (2013)3 suggests that extended time in natural environments can have a restorative effect on children.
-Outdoor recreation may enhance overall mental health and reduce signs/symptoms of depression and anxiety.
+Outdoor recreation may enhance overall mental health and reduce signs and symptoms of depression and anxiety.
 Bringing kids outside introduces them to a plethora of activities to empower them while providing a healthy outlet.

 Though research on mental and emotional benefits to natural environments is relatively new, it is evident that children respond well to the natural environments.
 Therefore, it is crucial to introduce outdoor activities in early childhood so that kids know they have a place to reset and connect with their true selves.
 Let’s give young adventurers a chance to see their true potential to grow by playing outside!